Create your AI that knows when to say "I don't know." Try it on your data →

 The Challenge of Code Contextualization

-Alphanumeric codes don’t just store data — they encode meaning in their structure.
+Alphanumeric characters don’t just store data — they encode meaning in their structure.
 Prefixes, suffixes, delimiters, and positions all tell a story.

 Traditional search engines flatten this logic into a simple string, stripping away the context that makes the code interpretable.